rwblickhan/astro-rwblickhan.org/src/content/logs/books-2024.md

 - _How Infrastructure Works: Inside the Systems That Shape Our World_, Deb Chachra
 - _The Dangers of Smoking in Bed_, Mariana Enriquez (trans.
 Megan McDowell)
 - _A \*New\* Program for Graphic Design_, David Reinfurt
+- _High Growth Handbook: Scaling Startups from 10 to 10,000 People_, Elad Gil

 ## Papers